Sencha Matcha-iri

 Tea Farm

 Nishi Seicha is one of the largest and most renowned family-owned farms in southern Kyushu.
 The fields are surrounded by forests and hills in picturesque Makizono, Kirishima, a region benefitting from abundant morning dew and an ideal climate for tea cultivation.
 Under the leadership of tea legend Toshimi Nishi, the farm’s organic green teas flourish in the region’s nutrient-rich volcanic soil.
-Mr. Nishi's influence extends far beyond his own fields, with tea farmers hundreds of kilometers away looking up to Mr. Nishi as a role model.
+Mr Nishi's influence extends far beyond his own fields, with tea farmers hundreds of kilometres away looking up to him as a role model.

 Tasting Notes